top of page

 Orthotics

-In some cases the clinic advise patients with similar symptoms to use orthotics, either custom made or over the counter to help correct any biomechanical abnormalities.
+In some cases, the clinic advises patients with similar symptoms to use orthotics, either custom-made or over the counter to help correct any biomechanical abnormalities.

 For more information on looking after your feet, you can read my top tips for foot care here.
 If you have been putting up with plantar fasciitis, or know someone who has, direct them to Whole Health Osteopathy to get it under control!